AwesomenessOfTheShadows/AwesomenessOfTheShadows.github.io/README.md

 Fencing Website:

-Fnenicing wbeiste so tyou can chos e your weapson easiyl and efecigvely.
+Fencing website so you can choose your weapon easily and effectively.

-Made by Perascuas, Pydaethon, nad amawggigen.
+Managed by Perera Sauce, AndrewPerson, Vert MawIIgen and Iraejgao.